Skip to main content

 Unsupervised Learning

-• K-means (Clustering) A method that automatically classifies given data into K clusters.
+• K-means | Clustering Note: A method that automatically classifies given data into K clusters.
 It performs clustering by calculating the center point (centroid) of each cluster and assigning data to the nearest center point.
 Mainly used in unsupervised learning.

-• Feature Clipping (Gradient Clipping) A method that limits excessive values when features or gradients exceed a certain threshold.
-This improves training stability and can prevent problems such as vanishing or exploding gradients.
+• Feature Clipping | Gradient Clipping Note: A method that limits excessive values when features or gradients exceed a certain threshold.
+This improves the stability of learning and can prevent problems such as vanishing or exploding gradients.

-• SMOTE (Synthetic Minority Over-sampling Technique) | Oversampling method If there is little fraudulent usage data, SMOTE can be used to increase fraudulent samples, enabling the model to accurately detect fraud.
+• SMOTE (Synthetic Minority Over-sampling Technique) | Oversampling method Note: When there is little fraudulent data, SMOTE can be used to increase the number of fraudulent samples, enabling the model to detect fraud more accurately.
 Used in binary and multi-class classification (e.g., credit card fraud detection).

 Reinforcement Learning